a collection of notes on areas of personal interest

 I have seen mangrove poles that have been squared off in section, but not in Qatar.
 I would imagine that this was an issue relating both to engineering as well as to cost.
 Squaring off a mangrove pole reduces its cross-sectional dimensions, particularly its depth, creating an intrinsically weaker beam.
 A pole with a greater diameter would have to be bought in order to provide the equivalent strength in a squared-off beam to that of a smaller diameter pole.

 In order to direct rainwater from the roof two devices were used.
-The more expensive constructions would employ a mirzam, gargoyle or water spout, let into the wall at intervals of about two metres maximum.
-This photograph shows a set of them on the wind tower building in the centre of Doha and illustrates that they are not only a very necessary functional requirement but also present an aesthetic benefit to the façade in improving the three-dimensional effect of the façade both by their presence as well as when introducing projected solar shadows.
+The more expensive constructions would employ a mirzam, a gargoyle or water spout, let into the wall at intervals of about two metres maximum.
+This photograph shows a set of them on the wind tower building in the centre of Doha and illustrates that they are not only a very necessary functional requirement but also present an aesthetic benefit to the façade in improving the three-dimensional effect of the façade both by their projecting presence as well as when introducing projected two-dimensional solar shadows.
 Notice how they are always centred on top of the structural columns rather than between them.
 I assume this is because it is intended to ensure water doesn’t fall against panels, but rather against the more solid columns, and also to ensure there will be no interference with any horizontal structure spanning between the columns.
 Having said that, it is also notable that there must be a weakening of the column above the mirzam where the columns form part of a badgheer as they do here.

 On ordinary roofs with no access, the mirzam was simply built into the top layer of the earth or juss finish to the roof and projected from the horizontal at a downward angle of about 10° and to a distance, preferably, of at least 600mm from the face of the building.
-Here is a row of them illustrating, on the right, how the edge of the roof is built up to its junction with the wall face in order to prevent water running down the wall, so damaging the relatively soft material.
+This photograph shows a row of maraazim illustrating, on the right, how the edge of the roof is built up to its junction with the wall face in order to prevent water running down the wall, so damaging the relatively soft material.
 It is imperative to channel water off the roof as quickly as possible.
 In the distance there is a view of a mirzam from the front, showing its relationship with the edge of the roof and the roof itself.
 Interestingly it is directed to fall over a narrow doorway and onto steps.

 These gargoyles were constructed of three pieces of timber forming a u-shaped trough, at the bottom end of which would be a small cross-piece of timber below the lip whose purpose it is to resist water running back under the mirzam and damaging the wall.
 The assembly of the mirzam is helped by the addition of another cross-piece of timber on top, keeping the two sides in place.
 In some cases this piece of timber would be just nailed to the top of the mirzam but, as in this case, it was rebated into the sides in order to produce a stronger junction.
 There is also the possibility that this might have been a way to avoid using expensive nails, relying solely on the mechanical junction of the timber construction.